TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 ##### Applying Local Search
 In the Local Search technique, the tester selects a path through the program and produces a straight-line version of that path.
-Path constraints are constructed with constant for each contraint estimating the satisfiability of the constraint.
+Path constraints are constructed with constant for each constraint estimating the satisfiability of the constraint.
 A function *f* is constructed out of all of these constraints.
 *f* provides an estimate of the satisfiability of all constraints.
 Using numerical maximisation techniques, the input values are maximized to satisfy as many constraints as possible.